Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 Is Amazon Launchpad Worth It?

 In the Amazon seller community, Amazon Launchpad recognition is largely non-existent.
-Most people don’t know about Amazon Launchpad because its benefits have been largely underwhelming.
+Most people don’t know about Launchpad because its benefits have been largely underwhelming.

 Launchpad sellers have complained that…